IncudoLabs/orions-belt/private/README.md

 1.  **Store Your Vault File**: Place your `ansible-vault` encrypted file(s) in the `group_vars/all/` directory inside your **private** repository.
 For example: `.../your-private-repo/group_vars/all/vault.yml`.

-2.  **Automated Symlinking**: When you run the `./setup_env.sh` script, it now automatically creates a symbolic link from your private vault file to the corresponding location in the main `orions-belt` project (`orions-belt/group_vars/all/vault.yml`).
-This makes your secrets available to Ansible without exposing them.
+2.  **Automated Symlinking**: The `setup_env.sh` script symlinks the entire `group_vars` directory from your private repository into the `orions-belt` project.
+This action makes your `vault.yml` file (and any other group variables) available to Ansible without exposing them in the public repository.

 **CRITICAL SECURITY NOTICE:**
 -   **DO NOT** commit your `vault.yml` file or any file containing secrets to the public `orions-belt` repository or any public forks.